 Bob is a founding shareholder of the Firm, who concentrates his practice in the areas of complex commercial litigation, business law, taxation and retailing.
 After graduating from the University of Florida law school and the graduate tax program at New York University, he served two years as a law clerk at the U.S. Tax Court in Washington, D.C.
 Bob began private practice as a litigation associate in a boutique tax firm in Jacksonville, Fla., where he represented taxpayers before the Internal Revenue Service, U.S. Tax Court and various U.S. Federal Courts.

 Co-founded and managed the Firm

-After several years working in Jacksonville, Bob moved to Tampa, joined with Les Barnett and formed Barnett & Bolt, P.A., where he handled all of the firm's litigation and tax controversies.
-While maintaining a full-time law practice, Bob also served as Chairman / CEO and then Chairman of the Executive Committee of the Firm for the first 32 years of its existence.
+After several years working in Jacksonville, Bob moved to Tampa, joined his law school classmate Les Barnett and formed Barnett & Bolt, P.A., where Bob handled all of the firm's litigation and tax controversies.
+While maintaining a full-time law practice, Bob also served as Chairman / CEO and then Chairman of the Executive Committee of the Firm for the first 37 years of its existence.

 From litigation to corporate practice

 Soon after moving to Tampa, Bob began representing one of Florida's largest chain retailers in various lawsuits.
 That engagement grew and lead to his appointment as outside general counsel for that company.
 As the senior managers of that company left to work elsewhere, they hired Bob as their outside general counsel.
 Thus began a series of long-term outside corporate counsel representations that continue to this day, complementing his core practice of commercial, tax and administrative litigation.